leob/ionic-quickstarter/README.md

 cd myapp
 </pre>

-Now if you want to put your app under source control and you use Git as your VCS, type the command:
+If you want to put your app under source control and you use Git, type the command:

 <pre>
 git init